Flavia provides a safe, confidential, non-judgmental place where you can discuss experiences and share your thoughts, feelings and reactions.

+I am a registered psychotherapist.
 I received my PhD in Clinical Psychology from Concordia University in Montreal.
 My clinical training and work focused on individual and family therapy with children, adolescents and their families coping with life issues such as mental health disorders, abuse, and developmental disorders.
 I did this while The Lethbridge Rehabilitation Center, The Applied Psychology Center of Concordia University, and The C.M.
 Hincks Treatment Centre.
 I conducted research in the area of children’s play behavior, exploring individual differences in young children’s make-believe play and its relationships to motivational, cognitive, and family factors.
 I also have specialized training in Grief and Bereavement as well as Complicated Grief and its treatment and trauma.

 Since 2008, I have worked in the area of death, dying and bereavement.
 From 2008-2012, I was Program Director of The Lighthouse Program for Grieving Children, a youth’s grief support agency in Oakville.
 While at The Lighthouse, I helped hundreds of grieving children, teens and adults through peer-group grief support, family consultations and grief education.

 Since 2012, I continue to offer support and counseling to individuals faced with life’s challenges through private practice in Oakville.
 I am a therapist who specializes in grief support and counseling for individuals, and their families, complicated grief and traumatic bereavement.
 I companion grieving clients by providing a safe, confidential, non-judgmental place where they can freely discuss their experiences and share their thoughts, feelings and reactions.
 I also work with individuals who are faced with other life challenges such as depression, anxiety, and trauma.